asplake/agendashift-open/workshops/idoo-leading-with-outcomes.md

 # IdOO!
 Leading with Outcomes

-This 2-session workshop is about leading with outcomes in the context of cultural and other adaptive challenges:
+In this workshop we cover both meanings of *“Leading with outcomes”*:

-  * What it means to be outcome-oriented – putting outcomes first and avoiding the dysfunctions of solution-driven change management
+  1. Putting outcomes ahead of solutions, being outcome-oriented
-  * How to speak the language of outcomes, an essential skill for leaders at all levels
+  2. The language of outcomes as an essential leadership discipline

 At the heart of the *IdOO!* workshop is the [IdOO pattern][idoo], short for Ideal, Obstacles, Outcomes.
-Demonstrating its power for generative and strategic conversations we use this pattern twice, implementing it with a range of different tools over the two sessions.
+Demonstrating its power and flexibility we use this pattern twice, implementing it with a range of different tools over the two sessions.

-Our short training workshops [Strategic Mapping with Outcomes] and *[Probe!]* are ideal followups to this workshop.
+Whatever your role, if you‘re in the business of encouraging innovation, change, and transformation – helping people meaningfully in change-related work, then this workshop is for you.
+Our short training workshops [Strategic Mapping with Outcomes] and *[Probe!]* are ideal followups.

 ## Workshop overview